C. V. Raman Pillai: Writing career

 Raman Pillai is compared by many with Bankim Chandra Chatterjee in Bengali and Hari Narayan Apte in Marathi, two other greats of India literature.
 His first published book was Chandramukhivilasam, a satire.
 He wrote his first novel, Marthandavarma, in 1885 but it was published in 1891.
-This followed sch historical novels as Dharmaraja and Ramarajabahadur, the social novel, Premamritam as well as several farces.
+This followed such historical novels as Dharmaraja and Ramarajabahadur, the social novel, Premamritam as well as several farces.
 Modern Malayalam drama traces its origins to his works.
 He is credited with the first original play in Malayalam, Chandramukheevilasam, written in 1884 and was staged for four days successively in 1887 at His Highness Maharaja's College, Trivandrum.

+Role in the Malayalee Memorial

+Pillai played a significant but largely behind-the-scenes role in the Malayali Memorial of 1891, a landmark event in the political history of Travancore.
+The Memorial was a petition protesting the dominance of non-Malayalee Maharashtrian Brahmin officials in the Travancore civil service under Divan Rama Rao, pointing out that while numerous foreign officials drew high salaries, not a single Malayalee drew a salary above Rs.
+500. The Memorial also raised the issue of caste-based exclusion in education and government service, noting that there was not a single member of the Ezhava community in government service earning five rupees or more per month.

+It was Pillai who, while staying in Madras for his law examinations in 1889, first brought the matter to the attention of K. P. Sankara Menon and G. P. Pillai, two figures who would become publicly associated with the movement.
+As a government official, Pillai's name could not be publicised, but he was instrumental in drafting the Memorial itself, mobilising support in the capital, and coordinating the signature campaign that gathered 10,037 signatories.
+When funds ran short for the travel and campaign expenses of Sankara Menon and G. P. Pillai, Pillai sold his wife's necklaces to raise Rs.
+700. He also used his influence in northern Travancore to include Advocate Nidhiri in the deputation after another member, Mani Katthanar, withdrew under pressure from the authorities.

+The Memorial was submitted before the Maharaja on 1 January 1891 by Sankara Menon.
+It received widespread support from major Indian newspapers.
+Though a counter-Memorial was submitted in response, the Maharaja gave an assurance that the grievances would be addressed.
+Divan Rama Rao soon retired, and his successor Sankara Subbayar, a native, adopted more equitable policies.

 Exegetic dictionary

 C. V. Vyaakhyaana Kosham is a 400-plus page lexicographic work in four volumes, based on Pillai's books.
 The work includes the explanations, elucidations and interpretations of over 700,000 Malayalam, Sanskrit, Tamil, Hindustani and English words used by him in his writings.